tahiyar7/Excel-Analytics/README.md

 old_text: The text you want to replace.<br />
 new_text: The text you want to replace old_text with.<br />
 instance_num: (Optional) Specifies which occurrence of old_text you want to replace.
 If omitted, every occurrence of old_text is replaced.<br />
-REPLACE: Replaces part of a text string, based on the number of characters you specify, with a different text string.<br />
+:blue_square:REPLACE: Replaces part of a text string, based on the number of characters you specify, with a different text string.<br />

 REPLACE(old_text, start_num, num_chars, new_text)